 - Teaching students to select, access, evaluate, and cite resources

-- Talking with Subject Librarians about building library and research assignments that address information literacy standards and your goals for the course
+- Talk with Subject Librarians about building library and research assignments that address information literacy standards and your goals for the course

-- Checking with Subject Librarians to make sure that assignments are up-to-date with our rapidly changing services and collections
+- Check with Subject Librarians to make sure assignments are up-to-date with our rapidly changing services and collections

-- Discussing your specific goals and expectations for library sessions with the instructor
+- Build library instruction sessions into your course syllabus and discuss your specific goals and expectations for library sessions with the instructor

 - Using Introduction to Majors classes to begin instruction in advanced discipline-specific research and information literacy skills